|EXPLORE THE COLLEGE||FUTURE STUDENTS||CURRENT STUDENTS||FACULTY & STAFF||ALUMNI / FRIENDS||CENTERS & INSTITUTES|

 How often can I take the TEAS?

 The TEAS can be taken every 30 days.
-The highest National Percentile Rank Score will be considered in admissions decisions.
+The highest National Percentile Rank Score will be considered in admissions decisions (the TEAS individual adjusted score is based upon the National Percentile Rank Score).
 TEAS scores are valid for admissions applications for up to 5 years.

 How do I report my TEAS scores?

-Scan your TEAS results sheet into your Nursing CAS file.
+Scan your official TEAS results sheet into your Nursing CAS file.